SalomePlatform/adao/doc/en/ref_assimilation_keywords.rst

 .. include:: snippets/REDUCTION_STUDY.rst

-The other nested terms are listed in alphabetical order.
+The nested terms are sorted in alphabetical order.
 They are not necessarily required for all algorithms.
-The different commands are the
+The various commands are the following:
-following:

 .. include:: snippets/AlgorithmParameters.rst